google/comprehensive-rust/src/unsafe-rust/unsafe.md

 <details>

 Unsafe Rust does not mean the code is incorrect.
-It means that developers have turned off the compiler safety features and have to write correct code by themselves.
+It means that developers have turned off some compiler safety features and have to write correct code by themselves.
 It means the compiler no longer enforces Rust's memory-safety rules.

 </details>